 Do you remember sending a friend a link to a YouTube video?
 You probably talked about it on a different app.
-YouTube wants to change that.
-The platform is trying out a new messaging feature for its mobile app on YouTube.
-The goal of this experiment is to let people discuss videos without leaving YouTube.
+Google wants to change that.
+The platform is testing a new messaging feature in its mobile app.
+The goal of this experiment is to let people discuss videos without leaving the app.

 Inside YouTube’s new messaging experiment

-The test is only available to a small group of people right now.
-People in Ireland and Poland who are 18 or older can only use the new YouTube messaging feature.
-YouTube can get feedback and improve the tool before it is released to a wider audience by starting small.
-This way of using the YouTube messaging feature lets the team fix problems and make sure everything goes smoothly.
+YouTube can gather feedback and improve the tool before releasing it to a wider audience by starting small.
+This way of using the YouTube messaging feature lets the team fix issues and ensure everything runs smoothly.

 YouTube

-YouTube’s move is similar to what other big content platforms have done.
+The application’s move is similar to what other big content platforms have done.
 Nextrift says that Spotify also recently added its own messaging service to its app.
 It shows that keeping user engagement within a single app ecosystem is becoming more important.
 The new YouTube messaging feature might become a permanent tool for everyone if it works well.

 This new way to message people on YouTube could make a big difference in how people connect over videos they both like.
 Will it be a regular part of using YouTube?
 This test is the first step, but only time will tell.